 Speaking of team communication, that’s where Pumble shines.

-Going a step further, threads neatly sort all relevant replies beneath the original message, so your team discussions won’t spill out to the rest of the channel.
+Threads are one of the main features behind this simplicity and ease — they sort all relevant replies beneath the original message, so your team discussions won’t spill out to the rest of the channel.

 You can further streamline your communication with: